 The Hibbits family decided to protect the enduring scenic and agricultural value of their land through a voluntary conservation agreement with the Land Trust for Santa Barbara County.
 The Hibbits Ranch is the largest single land holding within a block of scenic and highly productive farmland framed by the City of Lompoc, the Santa Ynez River and Santa Rosa Hills, and La Purisima Mission State Historic Park.
-Located less than 2,000 feet from the Lompoc city limit, there have been several attempts to extend city limits east across the Santa Ynez River on to this and adjacent farm properties.
-In recent years, hundreds of acres of agricultural land west and north of the city have been already been annexed and converted to residential and commercial development.
+Located less than 2,000 feet from the Lompoc city limit, there have been several attempts to extend city limits on to this and adjacent farm properties.
+In recent years, hundreds of acres of agricultural land west and north of the city have been annexed for residential and commercial development—an irreversible conversion that changes the topsoil and landscape forever.